LizardRush/Crystal/README.md

 # Crystal
-not to be confused with [Ninxout's Crystal Client](https://github.com/ninXout/Crystal-Client)
+Not to be confused with [NinXout's Crystal Client](https://github.com/ninXout/Crystal-Client)